MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/update-resource.md

 ## Example template

-The following example template demonstrates this pattern.
+The following example template demonstrates this.
 It deploys a virtual network (VNet) named `firstVNet` that has one subnet named `firstSubnet`.
 It then deploys a virtual network interface (NIC) named `nic1` and associates it with the subnet.
 Then, a deployment resource named `updateVNet` includes a nested template that references the name of the `firstVNet` resource.

 Look at the `addressSpace` property and the `subnets` property on this resource.
 Notice that the `addressSpace` value is set to the same property value on the `firstVNet` resource deployment object.
 In the `subnets` array, the value for `firstSubnet` is set similarly.
 Because all the original `firstVNet` properties have been specified,  Resource Manager updates the resource in Azure.
 In this case, the update is the addition of a new subnet named `secondSubnet`.